 By Jody Robbins

 If a warm-weather getaway is what you’re after, hoping on a private jet from Toronto to Florida is as much of a breeze as the saltwater tinged air you’re about to inhale.
-Touted as America’s first resort destination, The Palm Beaches is a glamorous enclave, oozing with historic splendour, championship golf courses and one-of-a kind experiences.
+Touted as America’s first resort destination, The Palm Beaches is a glamorous enclave, oozing with historical splendour, championship golf courses and one-of-a-kind experiences.
 Here’s a game plan for navigating its palm-shaded shores.

 Where do you start when you have 75-km of Atlantic Coastline to explore?
 Begin by picking your on the water adventure, choosing from sailing, jet skiing, kayaking or snorkelling in the warm Gulf Stream waters.
 Here, you’ll find the country’s only private scuba diving country club.
 But if you want to do more than simply admire the marine life, anglers can catch trophy fish in Lake Okeechobee, the second largest freshwater lake in the United States.

 Over 200 museums, galleries and gardens make The Palm Beaches Florida’s cultural capital.
 The recently completed $100 million expansion of The Norton Museum of Art features additional gallery space with eight new exhibitions, plus the Leonard and Evelyn Lauder Restaurant.

 With over 160 public and private golf courses to chose from, teeing up is top of mind for many.
 Five championship course can be found at one resort - the famed fairways at PGA National Resort & Spa.
 For something new, hied yourself to Banyan Cay, where Jack Nicklaus’ 300th Signature Golf Course is now open to members and their guests.

 There are 23 golf courses in West Palm Beach, Florida and 3 are municipal courses.
 There are also another 77 golf courses within 20 miles of West Palm Beach, including 14 public, 7 municipal and 56 private courses.